Chapsjrl/VIPER-Template/README.md

 # VIPER Template
 Xcode File Template for generating VIPER modules: View, Interactor, Presenter, and Router.
-Written in Swift 5 Forked from [zafarivaev](https://github.com/zafarivaev/VIPER-Template) and intall using the script of [Juanpe](https://github.com/Juanpe/Swift-VIPER-Module).
+Written in Swift 5 Forked from [zafarivaev](https://github.com/zafarivaev/VIPER-Template) and install using the script of [Juanpe](https://github.com/Juanpe/Swift-VIPER-Module).
 Added other 2 styles of VIPER.

 # How To Install